 These insurance policies cover the most common risks faced by bridal shops.

-A business owner's policy, or BOP, is a cost-effective way for bridal shop owners to buy general liability insurance and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for bridal shop owners to buy general liability coverage and commercial property insurance together.

 General liability insurance covers third-party injury and property risks, such as a bridesmaid who stumbles into a clothing rack and sues over the injury.